nasa-raspberry-si/evaluation/docs/evaluation-protocol.md

+`RASPBERRY-SI` Test and Evaluation Protocol

+version: 1.0

+This document explains the test and evaluation protocol `RASPBERRY-SI` partially followed prior to and during visit to JPL in August 2022, and will fully follow post visit for evaluating the Autonomy when interfaced with NASA JPL OWLAT (physical testbed) and NASA Ames OceanWATERS (virtual testbed).
+The challenges that `RASPBERRY-SI` team faced for etesting and evaluating Autonomy with the physical testbed during the visit to JPL in August 2022 provided the required info for following a rigorious integration tests and defining test specification prior to evaluation.

 # Overview

 In the [RASPBERRY-SI](https://nasa-raspberry-si.github.io/raspberry-si/) project, we are developing `Autonomy` for `Ocean World Lander` (target system) with the following capabilities: